openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Notification Endpoint {#notification-endpoint}

 This endpoint is used by the Wallet to notify the Credential Issuer of certain events for issued Credentials.
 These events enable the Credential Issuer to take subsequent actions after issuance.
-The Credential Issuer needs to return one or more `notification_id` parameters in the Credential Response for the Wallet to be able to use this endpoint.
+The Credential Issuer needs to return one `notification_id` parameter per Credential Response or Deferred Credential Response for the Wallet to be able to use this endpoint.
 Support for this endpoint is OPTIONAL.
 The Issuer cannot assume that a notification will be sent for every issued Credential since the use of this Endpoint is not mandatory for the Wallet.

 The Wallet MUST present to the Notification Endpoint a valid Access Token issued at the Token Endpoint as defined in (#token-endpoint).